Croatia: Boating & electric bike cycling the Dalmatian coast

-Croatia is a ‘boating & cycling photography tour’ in the truest sense of the word .
+This is a ‘boating & electric bike cycling photography tour’ in the truest sense of the word .
 We control the agenda, the pace, the itinerary - to seek out the hidden gems or catch the perfect light aboard our boat which allows us to pull into hidden coves.
-There is something for everyone on this tour....people, seascapes, landscapes, architecture, cities, food and wine, lifestyle photography.
+There is something for everyone on this tour....people, seascapes, landscapes, architecture, cities, food and wine, lifestyle & drone photography.

 ■ 8 unforgettable days of fun, adventure and superlative photography